dsc-courses/dsc10-notes/src/01-getting_started/first_steps.md

 Clicking this link will open a new tab containing a Jupyter notebook.
-All of the code you write in this notebook will be executed "in the cloud" -- that is, the code is run on a remote server called a *JupyterHub*, and the result is transmitted to your browser over the internet.
+All of the code you write in this notebook will be executed "in the cloud" -- that is, the code is run on a remote server running a program called *JupyterHub*, and the result is transmitted to your browser over the internet.

 ```{note}